TheIoTLearningInitiative/CodeLabs/Coba/Documentation/LinuxKernelCompilation/LinuxKernelCompilation.md

 ### Vmlinuz

+> _On Linux systems, vmlinux is a statically linked executable file that contains the Linux kernel in one of the object file formats supported by Linux, which includes ELF, COFF and a.out.
+The vmlinux file might be required for kernel debugging, symbol table generation or other operations, but must be made bootable before being used as an operating system kernel by adding a multiboot header, bootsector and setup routines._ [Wikipedia](https://en.wikipedia.org/wiki/Vmlinux)

 > _vmlinuz is the name of the Linux kernel executable. vmlinuz is a compressed Linux kernel, and it is capable of loading the operating system into memory so that the computer becomes usable and application programs can be run. vmlinuz = Virtual Memory LINUx gZip = Compressed Linux kernel Executable._ [Anatomy of the initrd and vmlinuz](https://www.ibm.com/developerworks/community/blogs/mhhaque/entry/anatomy_of_the_initrd_and_vmlinuz?lang=en)

 ```sh